-The only “business” related course I took was a mandatory ethics class.
+The only “business” related course I took was a mandatory engineering ethics course.
 And frankly, it was pointless.
 It was a bunch of obvious things you shouldn’t do as an engineer.

 But I digress.

-Almost every engineering job will include some form of project management.
+Every engineering job will include some form of project management.
 Especially the higher you climb in the ranks.

 8) Miscellaneous pointers

-The following are extra pointers to help the future of engineering education:
+The following are extra pointers for universities to help the future of engineering education:

-- Learning how to read technical product specs.
+- Teach how to read technical product specs.

-- Understanding the ins and outs of fundamental subjects deeply, like Ohm’s Law (V = IR).
-EVERY engineering course should focus on this.
-Because otherwise, students will then suffer in their higher-level courses.
+- Deeply teach fundamental subjects, like Ohm’s Law (V = IR).
+Otherwise, students will suffer in their higher-level courses.

-- Don’t limit learning to the walls of academia only.
-Make connections to the real world as much as possible.
-In other words, don’t make a class all about theory.
+- Make connections to the real world as much as possible, alongside teaching theory.